koderkushy/Top-K-HUIM/README.md

-# Top K High Utility Itemset Mining
+# Top K High Utility Itemsets Mining
 Understanding and implementing the EFIM algorithm to solve the top-K HUIM problem.

 ## Problem definition